entando/entando-docs/vuepress/docs/next/tutorials/solution/strapi.md

 # Entando Strapi
 ## Overview

-Entando 7.1 offers Strapi packaged business capability (PBC) to provide the flexibility and customization of a leading open source and headless CMS.
+Entando 7.1 offers a Strapi packaged business capability (PBC) to provide the flexibility and customization of a leading open source and headless CMS.
 Users are able to create and organize application content through the seamless integration of Strapi into the App Builder experience.

-The Strapi PBC is available on the [Entando Cloud Hub](http://hub.entando.com) and this tutorial covers:
+The Strapi PBC is available on the [Entando Cloud Hub](http://hub.entando.com).
+This tutorial uses notable quotes as a content example to cover:

 1. [Prerequisites](#prerequisites)
 2. [Installation](#installation)